-Steamboat Ski Area is reporting that 7.5 inches of new snow fell at mid-mountain since the resort closed yesterday.
+Steamboat Ski Area is reporting 3 inches of new snow at the summit in the past 24 hours.

 If the warming spell materializes and the river rises to more than 750 cfs, it will represent snowmelt at low and middle elevation snowmelt here.
 What it won’t signal is the onset of full-blown spring runoff.

 Steamboat Ski Area is reporting 1 inch of new snow at the summit by 5 a.m.